 Heat of Fusion of Water

-Heat of Fusion-the amount of heat required to convert unit mass of a solid into the liquid without a change in temperature.
+Heat of Fusion-the amount of heat required to convert unit mass of a solid into the liquid without a change in temperature. (or released for freezing)

-For water at its normal boiling point of 0 ºC, the specific heat of vaporization is 334 J g-1.
+For water at its normal freezing point of 0 ºC, the specific heat of Fusion is 334 J g-1.
 This means that to convert 1 g of ice at 0 ºC to 1 g of water at 0 ºC, 334 J of heat must be absorbed by the water.
 Conversely, when 1 g of water at 0 ºC freezes to give 1 g of ice at 0 ºC, 334 J of heat will be released to the surroundings.

-Heat of Fusion of Water Hf = 334 J /g
+Heat of Fusion of Water (Hf = 334 J /g)

 q= m Hf

-Sample Questions Answers
+Sample QuestionsHighlight to reveal Answers

-1. How much energy is required to melt 10.g of ice at its melting point? q= m Hf
+1. How much energy is required to melt 10.g of ice at its melting point?q= m Hf

 q = 10.g x 334 J/g = 3340J or 3.34kJ